kanboard/kanboard/docs/email-configuration.markdown

 - http://myserver/kanboard/
 - http://kanboard.mydomain.com/

-Don't forget the ending `/`.
+Don't forget the ending slash `/`.

 You need to define that manually because Kanboard cannot guess the URL from a command line script and some people have very specific configuration.

 Troubleshooting
 ---------------

-If no emails are sent and you are sure that everything is configured correctly:
+If no emails are send and you are sure that everything is configured correctly:

 - Check your spam folder
 - Enable the debug mode and check the debug file `data/debug.log`, you should see the exact error